-Exception: Employer verification in SCWOS may be waived for job fairs and hiring events due to mass layoffs and closure activities.
+Exception: Employer verification in SCWOS may be waived for job fairs and hiring events due to mass layoffs and closure activities or worker shortages.
 Waivers must be authorized at the state level.
 If approved, the LWDA(s) will be notified.
-Any local requests for a waiver must be submitted to Workforce Support at WorkforceSupport@dew.sc.gov.
+Any local requests for a waiver must be submitted using the online Local Area Hiring Event Waiver Request form accessed in SCWOS under Staff Online Resources.

-The following SC Works services may be provided to employers who have a Marketing Lead account, or to employers who have a Recruiting account and are in "pending verification" status in SCWOS.
+Some SC Works services may be provided to employers who have a Marketing Lead account, or to employers who have a Recruiting account and are in "pending verification" status in SCWOS.
 In order to receive credit for services provided to these employers, employer service activity codes for these services must be recorded in SCWOS for performance purposes.
 Work Items do not count.